Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Development Committee of Tower Hamlets Council met on Thursday 23 April 2026 to discuss a deferred planning application for a terrace structure at Discovery Dock Apartments East.
-The committee granted planning permission for this application after further clarification on fire safety concerns.
-The committee also considered a non-material amendment to a planning permission for Canary Wharf College, Glenworth Primary School, which was ultimately refused.
+The Development Committee of Tower Hamlets Council met on Thursday 23 April 2026, where they granted planning permission for a terrace structure at Discovery Dock Apartments East.
+The committee also refused an application for a non-material amendment to school operating hours at the junction of Glenworth Avenue and Saunders Ness Road.

-The committee considered the deferred planning application for a demountable terrace structure with a retractable canopy and seating at the ground floor unit of Discovery Dock Apartments East, located at 3 South Quay Square, London E14 9RZ.
-This application had been deferred at a previous meeting to seek further advice from the Building Safety Regulator (BSR) regarding fire safety concerns, particularly in light of the building being classified as high-risk.
+The committee granted planning permission for the erection of a demountable terrace structure with a retractable canopy and seating to the ground floor unit at Discovery Dock Apartments East.
+This decision followed a previous deferral of the application to seek further advice from the Building Safety Regulator (BSR) regarding fire safety concerns.

 Attendees